tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 6.4.3 Implementing a complete Test (normative)

-An `Implementation` of a Test MAY be complete as described with `bdqffdq:` terms in [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).
-A complete Test `Implementation` MUST encompass the elements of the Test defined in an instance of `bdqffdq:DataQualityNeed`, plus its associated `bdqffdq:InformationElements`, instance of a subclass of `bdqffdq:Method`, instance of `bdqffdq:Specification`, any related `Arguments` and `Parameters`, and MUST be able to produce instances of `bdqffdq:Assertion` (carrying `Response.status`, `Response.result`, `Response.comment`).
+An implementation of a Test MAY be complete as described with `bdqffdq:` terms in [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).
+A complete Test implementation MUST encompass the elements of the Test defined in an instance of `bdqffdq:DataQualityNeed`, plus its associated `bdqffdq:InformationElements`, instance of a subclass of `bdqffdq:Method`, instance of `bdqffdq:Specification`, any related `Arguments` and `Parameters`, and MUST be able to produce instances of `bdqffdq:Assertion` (carrying `Response.status`, `Response.result`, `Response.comment`).
 In contrast, see Section [6.4.6 Implementing an Abstract Test (normative)](#646-implementing-an-abstract-test-normative) for settings where implementations may abstractly consider only the instance of `bdqffdq:DataQualityNeed` with its associated `bdqffdq:InformationElements`.

 #### 6.4.4 Presenting Darwin Core Data to a Method that Implements a Test (non-normative)

-One complexity introduced by the abstraction of Tests into APIs that take [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) as input and output is to make sure that `Response` objects are correctly mapping Darwin Core terms loaded in an execution framework onto the parameters of an `Implementation` method.
-Consider an `Implementation` of the Test [VALIDATION_ENDDAYOFYEAR_INRANGE](../../terms/bdqtest/index.md#VALIDATION_ENDDAYOFYEAR_INRANGE) that has the following method signature:
+One complexity introduced by the abstraction of Tests into APIs that take [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) as input and output is to make sure that `Response` objects are correctly mapping Darwin Core terms loaded in an execution framework onto the parameters of an implementation method.
+Consider an implementation of the Test [VALIDATION_ENDDAYOFYEAR_INRANGE](../../terms/bdqtest/index.md#VALIDATION_ENDDAYOFYEAR_INRANGE) that has the following method signature:

     public Response validationEnddayofyearInrange(String startDayOfYear, String eventDate)